AlBaarS/AlBaarS/README.md

 - 👋 Hi, I’m @AlBaarS
-- 👀 I’m interested in vidiogames, biology & history
+- 👀 I’m interested in videogames, cooking, biology & history
-- 🌱 I’m currently doing a Msc Bioinformatics & Biocomplexity in Utrecht, The Netherlands
+- 🌱 I’m currently doing the Master programme Bioinformatics & Biocomplexity in Utrecht, The Netherlands
-- 💞️ I’m not looking to collaborate per se
+- 💞️ I’m not looking to collaborate (per se)
 - 📫 How to reach me: alebaars_98@outlook.com

 <!---